How to Create Reports with Power BI Service

 • And others

-You can view a full list of all the connectors and data sources, including SQL databases (Azure SQL, MySQL, etc.), Excel spreadsheets, and cloud services.
+You can view the full list of all connectors and data sources, including SQL databases (such as Azure SQL, MySQL, etc.), Excel spreadsheets, and cloud services.

 Power Pivot – Desktop